National

 Tom Coughlin Jay Fund Foundation

-The mission of the Tom Coughlin Jay Fund Foundation is to assist children with leukemia and other cancers and specific bone marrow failure syndromes and their families by providing emotional and financial support to help reduce the stress associated with treatment and improve their quality of life.
-Child must be a permanent resident of North Florida or South Georgia.
+The mission of the Tom Coughlin Jay Fund Foundation is to assist children and young adults 0-22 years old with leukemia and other cancers and their families by providing emotional and financial support to help reduce the stress associated with treatment and improve their quality of life up to 6 months following treatment.
+Child must be a permanent resident of North Florida, South Georgia, Northern NJ, or New York City.
 All financial assistance is determined on a case-by-case basis based on the needs of the child and family.
-To apply for assistance in Florida, families should contact patent’s clinic or hospital social worker.
+To apply for financial assistance in Florida, families should contact a hospital social worker.

 1-866-538-6331